-The undersigned families and group members agree to place their Rural Development loan proceeds and other funds into a designated bank account which is managed by the (SELF- HELP GRANT RECIPIENT).
-(Borrower Name) is authorized to approve of all labor, mai terials, contracts, sub-contract s, liens, expenses, taxes, and other costs incurred for buil lding their house.
-Only(SELF-HELP GRANT RECIPIENT) may request draws or n the group member's Rural D evelopment loan account and prepare checks for payme ent of all costs and charges attr ributable to construction of the participant's home .
-These payments are to be au thorized by the designated participants and Rural Dev relopment with supporting doc cumentation provided by (SELF-HELP GRANT REC IPIENT) .
-The group members and families agre e to execute and deliver to (SI ELF-HELP GRANT RECIPIENT) any other document necessary to implement this agreemen t.
+The undersigned families and group members agree to place their USDA Rural Development loan proceeds and other funds into a designated bank account which is managed by (INSERT ORGANIZATION NAME) .
+(Borrower Name) is authorized to approve of all labor, materials, contracts, subcontracts, liens, expenses, taxes, and other costs incurred for building their house.
+Only (INSERT ORGANIZATION NAME) may request draws on the group member's USDA Rural Development loan account and prepare checks for payment of all costs and charges attributable to construction of the participant's home.
+All checks shall be included on a Bill Pay Coversheet.
+The coversheet will provide an at-a-glance summarized list of all checks to be signed.
+These payments are to be authorized by the designated participants and USDA Rural Development with supporting documentation provided by (INSERT ORGANIZATION NAME) .
+The group members and families agree to execute and deliver to (INSERT ORGANIZATION NAME) any other document necessary to implement this agreement.